 A Solid Bronze Wall Plaque in Two Sizes

-This bronze plaque is available in two sizes: small (p22k – 2 x 1.8 inches) and large (p56ga – 7.9 x 6.3 inches).
+This bronze plaque is available in two sizes: small (p22k – 2 x 1.8 inches), medium (p33m – 4 x 3.5 inches) and large (p46ga – 7.9 x 6.3 inches).
 This plaque can be placed with ease on any wall in study, office or at home.
 Conceived and cast in Germany by a goldsmith of world renown, this solid bronze plaque is a lovely gift for that special “John the Baptist” in your life!

 Saint John the Baptist – A “Voice Crying Out in the Wilderness”